Kwenta/kwenta-python-sdk/README.md

 - Specify the endpoint of a Pyth price service as `price_service_endpoint`

 ### Telegram:
-1. Search telegram for bot named "@botfarther"
+1. Search telegram for bot named "@botfather"
 2. Message the bot with and type "/newbot"
 3. Input bot name (This will become channel name)
 4. Specify API token as `telegram_token`